MicrosoftDocs/memdocs/memdocs/solutions/cloud-native-endpoints/cloud-native-endpoints-on-premises.md

 ## Authentication and access to on-premises resources

-The following steps describe how an Microsoft Entra joined endpoint authenticates and accesses (based on permissions) an on-premises resource.
+The following steps describe how a Microsoft Entra joined endpoint authenticates and accesses (based on permissions) an on-premises resource.

 The following steps are an overview.
 For more specific information, including detailed swimlane graphics that describe the full process, go to [Primary Refresh Token (PRT) and Microsoft Entra](/entra/identity/devices/concept-primary-refresh-token).